Azhdarchoidea: Taxonomy

-Azhdarchoidea is generally believed to be composed of several principle families: Azhdarchidae, Chaoyangopteridae, Tapejaridae, Thalassodromidae, and potentially Dsungaripteridae, although Thalassodromidae of these is considered to be a lineage tapejarids by some researchers.
+Azhdarchoidea is generally believed to be composed of several principal families: Azhdarchidae, Chaoyangopteridae, Tapejaridae, Thalassodromidae, and potentially Dsungaripteridae, although Thalassodromidae of these is considered to be a lineage tapejarids by some researchers.
 However, the interrelationships of these groups is not confidently understood.
 The azhdarchids and chaoyangopterids are generally considered to be one another's closest relatives, but the affinities of tapejarids, thalassodromids, and dsungaripterids are controversial.
 Some researchers also consider an additional grouping, Alanqidae, composed of taxa formerly considered azhdarchids.

 There are several competing views of azhdarchoid relationships.
 An early study presented by paleontologist Felipe Pinheiro and colleagues in 2011 considered the tapejarids to be a monophyletic clade including the thalassodromines and the chaoyangopterids (therein called "chaoyangopterines").
 Other earlier studies, such as that of paleontologists Darren Naish & David Martill in 2006, and that of Lü Junchang and colleagues in 2008, considered the traditional "tapejarids" to be a paraphyletic grade of primitive azhdarchoids, with true tapejarids more basal, and the thalassodromines (alternatively called thalassodromids) and chaoyangopterids being successively more closely related to azhdarchids.